JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

  ```
  * 0 * * * root /opt/minecraft/server/backup
  ```
-This command will run the backup script every hour while the EC2 instance is running.
+This command will run the backup script every 24 hours while the EC2 instance is running.
 There is a guide within the crontab file to adjust the frequency at which the backups are created.

 ## REGULAR SERVER OPERATION